freva-org/freva-nextgen/docs/source/auth/auth-lib.rst

 .. autofunction:: freva_client.authenticate

+.. autofunction:: freva_client.logout

 .. _auth_cli:

 Using the command line interface
 ================================

-Token creation and refreshing can also be achieved with help of the ``auth`` sub command of the command line interface
+Token creation and logout can be achieved with the ``auth`` sub command:

 .. code:: console